 - You can also see a state-by-state compilation of Black-owned bookstores.

 Special thanks to the Dartmouth College Class of 1988 Committee on Social Justice for conceptualizing, organizing, and sponsoring the event.

-This event is sponsored by the Department of African and African American Studies; Consortium of Studies in Race, Migration, and Sexuality; Geisel School of Medicine; Guarini School of Graduate and Advanced Studies; Thayer School of Engineering; Tuck School of Business; Hopkins Center for the Arts; Office of the Dean of the College, including the Office of Pluralism and Leadership (OPAL); Native American Program (NAP), and the William Jewett Tucker Center; Office of Institutional Diversity and Equity (IDE); Office of the President; Office of Student Life; and Office of Alumni Relations.
+This event is sponsored by the Department of African and African American Studies; Consortium of Studies in Race, Migration, and Sexuality; Geisel School of Medicine; Guarini School of Graduate and Advanced Studies; Thayer School of Engineering; Tuck School of Business; First Year Student Enrichment Program (FYSEP); Hopkins Center for the Arts; King Scholars Program; Office of the Dean of the College including the Office of Pluralism and Leadership (OPAL) and Native American Program (NAP); Office of the Dean of the Faculty; Office of Institutional Diversity and Equity (IDE); Office of the President; Office of the Provost; Office of Student Life; the John Sloan Dickey Center for International Understanding; the Williams Jewett Tucker Center; and Office of Alumni Relations.